mpv-player/mpv/DOCS/man/options.rst

 ``--play-direction=<forward|+|backward|->``
     Control the playback direction (default: forward).
 Setting ``backward`` will attempt to play the file in reverse direction, with decreasing playback time.
-If this is set on playback starts, playback will start from the end of the file.
-If this is changed at during playback, a hr-seek will be issued to change the direction.
+If this is set on playback start, playback will start from the end of the file.
+If this is changed during playback, a hr-seek will be issued to change the direction.

     ``+`` and ``-`` are aliases for ``forward`` and ``backward``.